 Copyright Notice.
 All handouts used in this course are copyrighted and may not be copied without my expressly granted permission.
 "Handouts" include all materials generated for this class, which include but are not limited to syllabi, quizzes, exams, problems, in-class materials, review sheets, problem sets, or other materials.
-Tutors and tutoring services are expressly forbidden from copying any or all of these materials, unless you pay me two million dollars.
+Tutors, tutoring services, and online archival services are expressly forbidden from copying any or all of these materials, unless you pay me two million dollars.
 Only students currently enrolled in the class may make a single copy of this material for their personal use.